andrewcooke/pytyp/pytyp.rst

 Registration with ABCs (or subclassing) is more promising, but cannot handle all cases, even if extended to include instances; a general solution would also require a structural (piecewise inspection) approach.

-In fact, **registration / subclassing and structural inspection are complementary**: the traditional ABC approach would work well for user-defined classes; structural verification would be better suited to the built–in container types.
-There would be a trade–off between convenience and speed: where necessary built–in containers could be replaced by immutable, registered custom classes.

 The ``Pytyp`` Library
 ---------------------